MahmudulAlam/Unified-Gesture-and-Fingertip-Detection/README.md

 ## Unified Gesture Recognition and Fingertip Detection
 A unified convolutional neural network (CNN) algorithm for both hand gesture recognition and fingertip detection at the same time.
 The proposed algorithm uses a single network to predict both finger class probabilities for classification and fingertips positional output for regression in one evaluation.
-From the finger class probabilities, the gesture is recognized and using both of the information fingertips are localized.
-Instead of directly regressing fingertips position from the fully connected (FC) layer of the CNN, we regress the ensemble of fingertips position from a fully convolutional network (FCN) and subsequently take ensemble average to regress the final fingertips positional output.
+From the finger class probabilities, the gesture is recognized, and using both of the information fingertips are localized.
+Instead of directly regressing the fingertips position from the fully connected (FC) layer of the CNN, we regress the ensemble of fingertips position from a fully convolutional network (FCN) and subsequently take ensemble average to regress the final fingertips positional output.

 ## Update
 Included ```robust real-time hand detection using yolo``` for better smooth performance in the first stage of the detection system and most of the code has been cleaned and restructured for ease of use.
-Previous versions visit the release [section](https://github.com/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection/releases).
+To get the previous versions, please visit the release [section](https://github.com/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection/releases).

 [![GitHub stars](https://img.shields.io/github/stars/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection)](https://github.com/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection)](https://github.com/MahmudulAlam/Unified-Gesture-and-Fingertip-Detection/network)